uffe/awesome-react-components/readme.md

 # Image Viewer

-*Show a single image/photo.
+<em>Show a single image/photo.

 I'm interested in libraries that help display a single image to the user.

 E.g. pan, zoom, view large image, etc.

-I'm not interessted in image manipulation libraries but only in libraries helping showing one image to the user.*
+I'm not interessted in image manipulation libraries but only in libraries helping showing one image to the user.</em>

  - [react-svg-pan-zoom](https://github.com/chrvadala/react-svg-pan-zoom) - A React component that adds pan and zoom features to SVG.
  - [react-intense](https://github.com/brycedorn/react-intense) - A React component for viewing large images up close.